QVH runs a specialist service for patients with Hypodontia (developmentally absent teeth).

 More recently Ginny has been supervisor and examiner for MSc students of Health Education at the University of Kent, Surrey and Sussex.

 Ginny acts as a referee for scientific journals and is on the editorial board of the Journal of Maxillofacial Prosthetics and Technology and the advisory board for the charity Facial Palsy UK.
 In 2002 she was the first non-medically qualified researcher to receive a Clinician Scientist Award from the Department of Health for her work into osteoporosis.
-She has lectured both in the UK and abroad.
+She is a committed environmentalist and has lectured both in the UK and abroad.

 GDC No. 66413